 Pastor Kidane Weldou, a senior pastor of the Full Gospel Church in Asmara, has been a church leader for many years and was a member of the executive committee of Gideons International in Eritrea.
 Previously he was a secondary school biology teacher, with a science degree from Asmara University.
 He was involved with ministry among students and professions from various churches.

 Pastor Kidane disappeared from the streets of Asmara on the morning of 18 March 2005, presumably detained by the security authorities, although his family was not informed of his whereabouts or any charge against him.
-He is in his mid-60s and he and his wife Tirhas have four daughters.
+He is in his late 60s and he and his wife Tirhas have four daughters.